lisa.analysis.rta.RTAEventsAnalysis#

 In a notebook, the way to choose which backend should be used to display plots is typically selected with e.g.

-parameter is more intended for expert use where an object of the given library is required, without depending on the environment.link_dataframes (list(pandas.DataFrame) or None) – Gated by
+holoviews.extension('bokeh')at the beginning of the notebook.
+Thebackendparameter is more intended for expert use where an object of the given library is required, without depending on the environment.link_dataframes (list(pandas.DataFrame) or None) – Gated by

-.
+output="ui".
 List of dataframes to display under the figure, which is dynamically linked with it: clicking on the plot will scroll in the dataframes and vice versa.filepath (str or None) – Path of the file to save the figure in.
 If None, no file is saved.

 always_save (bool) – When

-has explicitly been set.
+True, the plot is always saved even if nofilepathhas explicitly been set.
 In that case, a default path will be used.img_format (str) – The image format to generate.
 Defaults to using filepath to guess the type, or “png” if no filepath is given. html and rst are supported in addition to matplotlib image formats.

 output (str or None) –